OpenKneeboard/OpenKneeboard/docs/internals/README.md

 tablet drawings), serializing its' settings as JSON, restoring settings from JSON, and producing a settings UI.

-By default, any pen input to an `OpenKneeboard::Tab` will be treated as a drawing/annotation; you can replace or extend this behavior by overriding the `OnCursorEvent` method.
+By default, any pen input to an `OpenKneeboard::ITab` will be treated as a drawing/annotation; you can replace or extend this behavior by overriding the `OnCursorEvent` method.